italia/openid-federation-browser/README.md

 3. Commit your changes and push the branch to your fork.
 4. Submit a pull request with a description of your changes.

+### Add your Federation In the Assets

+Open a PR adding your preferred Trust Anchors [here](src/assets/trustChainList.json).

 ## License

 This project is licensed under the Apache2 License.
 See the [LICENSE](LICENSE) file for more details.